ocdata/re-data/doc/api.md

 - `will_be_recorded`, assume `false` if missing
 - `cancelled`, assume `false` if missing
 - `translated_langs`: Translations of this talk (subtitles, live translations).
 If present an Array of Dictionaries similar to `lang` field.
+- `subconference`: Object with `id` and `label` of the subconference.
+If `null` or not set the session belongs to the main conference.

 ### Enclosures